< Browse to Previous Essay | Browse to Next Essay >

 Music critic Patrick Macdonald credits Charles with first using the word “Soul” to describe his style of music.
 To Frank Sinatra, Charles was “The Genius.”
 Quincy Jones put the two together and called Charles “The Genius of Soul.”

 He could be difficult.
 He was sometimes hard on his band members and background singers.
-His private life was, as The New York Times delicately put it, “complicated.”
+His private life was, as The New York Times delicately put it, "complicated" (Pareles and Weinraub).
 He was divorced twice and fathered 12 children.

 Charles died at his home in Beverly Hills, California, on June 10, 2004, of liver disease.
 He was 73.
 He had recently recovered from hip replacement surgery and had planned to resume touring in June when he became ill.
 Earlier, he had completed work on his last album, a collection of duets with Norah Jones, B. B. King, Willie Nelson, Bonnie Raitt, James Taylor, and others.
-It’s scheduled to be released later this year.
+The album was released on August 31, 2004, under the

 He saw his life primarily as an example of what anyone can accomplish.
 “I would like people to know that you can recover from a lot of adversity that you might have in your life if you keep pressing on,” he told one interviewer.
 “In other words, you don’t give up just because you get knocked down a few times” (Kahn interview).

-His death unleashed a torrent of tributes, including this one from Ernestine Anderson: “The gods were smiling on us when he came to Seattle” (The Seattle Times).
+His death unleashed a torrent of tributes, including this one from Ernestine Anderson: “The gods were smiling on us when he came to Seattle” (MacDonald).

 < Browse to Previous Essay